 The word “only” qualifies justification by works.
-There is justification by faith and there is a vindication by works.
+There is justification by faith, and there is vindication by works.
 Paul himself held to the view that works justified us before other men but not before God.
-We cannot sever or separate faith and works in the Christian life for works have a vital part in the spiritual life.
+We cannot sever or separate faith and works in the Christian life, for works have a vital part in the spiritual life.

 We show our righteousness standing before God by our actions.